 200+ agents: Zendesk Suite Enterprise ($169), Kustomer Enterprise for DTC brands, or Salesforce Service Cloud for Salesforce shops.

 Email-first: Help Scout or Front.
 The shared inbox model reduces agent cognitive load.
 Chat + ticket hybrid: Intercom or Zendesk Suite.
 Both handle the channel blend without requiring a second tool.
 Ticketing + ITSM: Jira Service Management or Zendesk.
 Structured workflows built in.
 Ecommerce: Gorgias if you’re on Shopify/Magento.
-Nothing else matches the native order integration.

 If the answer is yes and your ticket volume is above 5,000/month: Intercom Fin is the best tool in 2026.
 Model the per-outcome cost against your expected deflection rate before signing.